ironiamison/neural-octopus-w-friends/docs/whitepaper/progression-overview.md

 ## Experience and Leveling System

-The Neural Octopus platform features a comprehensive player progression system designed to reward engagement, skill development, and platform participation.
+The Papermemes platform features a comprehensive player progression system designed to reward engagement, skill development, and platform participation.
 Players can advance through 100 levels, each offering increasing benefits and unlocking new features.

 ### XP Sources
 - **Trading Activities**